How to Create a Raydium Liquidity Pool on Solana

 Concentrated liquidity (CLMM) pool

 - Model: You supply liquidity inside a chosen price band instead of across the entire curve.
-Capital is more efficient near prices where trading actually happens, but if the market trades outside your band, your position stops earning fees until you adjust or add range.
+Capital is more concentrated near prices where trading may happen, but if the market trades outside your band, your position may stop earning fees until you adjust or add range.

 - Setup: Does not remove the need to read the transaction carefully—ranges, ticks, and position NFTs add complexity.

 - Positions: Liquidity is usually represented as a position NFT (not a single simple fungible LP token like many classic AMMs).
-Store it safely.
+Keep access to the wallet or account that controls the position, and review how the live form displays the position before signing.

 There is no one-size-fits-all answer.
-AMM pools are familiar but spread liquidity thinly across all prices.
+AMM pools are familiar but spread liquidity across all prices.
 CPMM targets modern mint features on a constant-product curve.
-CLMM can be capital-efficient but demands ongoing attention.
+CLMM can use capital more efficiently in a band but demands ongoing attention.

 Step-by-Step: How to Create a Raydium Liquidity Pool